8555 SW Apple Way, Suite 310

 If you have private health insurance, consider submitting any outstanding medical bills submitted to your health insurer.
 Most insurance companies will ask you to sign a Trust Agreement, which states that they will be repaid by the workers’ compensation carrier for any benefits if you are successful in overturning the denial.

-Contact your workers’ compensation lawyer’s office: they can make arrangements with your health insurer to get your benefits started.
+Contact your lawyer’s office: they can make arrangements with your health insurer to get your benefits started.

-If Alvey Law Group successfully overturns the comp claim denial, the insurance company will pay the attorney’s fees.
+If Alvey Law Group successfully overturns the workers’ compensation claim denial, then the insurance company will pay the attorney’s fees.

-This is general information on workers’ compensation; it is not legal advice.
+This is general information on workers’ comp law; it is not legal advice.
 Please direct specific questions to your attorney.